 192.7 million people.
 Nearly two-thirds of the US population had their health data stolen in a single attack on a single company.

-Change Healthcare initially reported the breach to OCR with a placeholder figure of 500 people.
+Change Healthcare initially reported the breach to OCR with a placeholder figure of 500 individuals.
 Then 100 million.
 Then 190 million.
-The final figure, 192.7 million, was reported on July 31, 2025 – more than 17 months after the attack.
-For context, the previous record was the 2015 Anthem breach at 78.8 million – Change Healthcare more than doubled it.
+The final figure, 192.7 million, was reported on July 31, 2025 -- more than 17 months after the attack.
+For context, the previous record was the 2015 Anthem breach at 78.8 million -- Change Healthcare more than doubled it.

 Your patients' data may be in there.
 They never consented to having their health information handled by a company they'd never heard of, operating on systems its own parent company acknowledged were outdated, secured by a remote access portal that didn't require a second factor to log in.